 This includes the images that are available free to Cricut users.
 As well as the 200,000 plus images that are available to Cricut Access subscribers.
 To know which ones are part of Cricut Access, look for a green flag with a small “a” in it.

 Besides the free images, and the Cricut Access images, there are additional ala carte images that you pay extra for.
 These are usually licensed images such as Star Wars, Hello Kitty, or Disney images.
 Please note that these are personal use only.
 This means you can’t sell anything you make with these images, even if you purchase them from Cricut.
 You’ll see a price next to all a la carte images.

 One great addition in the last year or so is the constantly refining search feature that will help you find the images you’re looking for.
-Currently, you can search images by operation, single or multi-layered, project type, materials, free or saved, licensed images, and language!
+Currently, you can search images by operation, single or multi-layered, project type, materials, free or saved, downloaded, licensed images, and language!
 You can also filter by bookmarked now too!

 Text has all kinds of its own options that I’ll dedicate a separate post to, but one big thing to mention is that at the top you’ll see an All, System, and Cricut.
 If you’re trying to find the fonts that you’ve purchased in the past and are on your computer, you’ll find them under the System.

 Although, there are many different fonts available through Cricut Access, be aware that some fonts are ala carte and cost an additional fee to use.
 Again, you’ll see a price next to these.

 Recently, Cricut introduced kerning.
 And has made this an option you can use to filter by checking the box that says Only Kerned Fonts to help you search fonts with this capability.
-You can also use the Filters to search by type of operation such as drawing, or you can choose single-layered fonts or multi-layered fonts.

 Click this to add a basic shape to your canvas.
 Most shapes will have all the same operations available to them as other shapes.
 For instance, basic cut, pen, engrave, etc.